St Beuno Church, Pistyll Wales

 St Beuno’s church Pistyll Llyn

-The church is set within a llan by a stream.
-There is a pool adjacent which looks like a baptistry and similar to ones I’ve seen in Cornwall.
+The church is set within an oval llan by a stream.
+There is a pool adjacent which looks like a baptistry (later a fishpond) and similar to ones I’ve seen in Cornwall.
 The stream flows from the pond, now managed by a sluice and it suddenly forms a deep gorge on one side of the churchyard, similar to St Beuno’s church at Culbone on Exmoor.

 The location looks right out to sea, across to Anglesey and over surrounding mountains.
 It is a classic ‘edge of the world’ location favoured by the Celtic Christians.

-Inside the church it feels ancient, homely and welcoming.
-There is straw on the floor and lots of candles and greenery.
+Walking through the churchyard and round the side to the old wooden door, we enter.
+Inside, the church it feels ancient, homely and welcoming.
+There is straw and herbs strewn on the floor, lots of candles and greenery.
+The font is ancient and verified as Celtic.
 Together it creates a really pretty and welcoming atmosphere.
 I found it easy to worship and so peaceful.
+This place is loved.

 In this holy place